-- grant a portion of the request and deny a portion of the request; - 3) impose conditions upon the grant of the request; or - 4) deny the request.
+- 1) grant the accommodation request; - grant a portion of the request and deny a portion of the request; - 3) impose conditions upon the grant of the request; or - deny the request.
 Any such denial shall be in writing and shall state the grounds therefore.